-Before we dive into the cloud security we must have a glimpse of cloud computing for a better understanding of the challenges in cloud security.
-Whole IT industry taking a leap towards cloud and cloud computing provides an inventive business model for industries to espouse IT services without upfront cost.
+Before we dive into cloud security we must have a glimpse of cloud computing for a better understanding of the challenges in cloud security.
+THE whole IT industry taking a leap towards cloud and cloud computing provides an inventive business model for industries to espouse IT services without an upfront cost.
 There are three types of cloud deployment models which are listed below:

 The services and infrastructure are upheld on a private network.
-The goal of a private cloud is not to sell its services to end users rather than gain the benefits of cloud architecture without giving much control of its data centre for various privacy reasons in many regions.
+The goal of a private cloud is not to sell its services to end-users rather than gain the benefits of cloud architecture without giving much control of its data center for various privacy reasons in many regions.

 This can be defined as where services and infrastructure are offered off-site through the internet.
 Examples can be Google Compute Engine, Amazon’s EC2 instances, Azure service platform.
-It is very economical deployment model because users don’t have to worry about hardware, CPU, architecture etc. Just run the application using cloud and serve it as Software as a service.
+It is a very economical deployment model because users don’t have to worry about hardware, CPU, architecture, etc. Just run the application using the cloud and serve it as Software as a service.

 It is based on pay per model type, so it will cost when any resources are in use and come under paid tier.
-It may not be a good fit for the organization which are data sensitive.
-It can have another security challenges like security configuration limits, compliance limits, SLAs related etc.
+It may not be a good fit for the organization which is data sensitive.
+It can have other security challenges like security configuration limits, compliance limits, SLAs related, etc.

 In short, it is the fusion of private and public deployment model.
-There are many situations and companies which want to keep sensitive data or Database in private cloud but internet facing application open to the public using public model.
+There are many situations and companies which want to keep sensitive data or Database in a private cloud but internet-facing application open to the public using a public model.

 As we have seen three cloud deployment models above.
-Now, we will discuss three major cloud computing service delivery models.
+Now, we will discuss three major cloud computing services, delivery models.

 Three major Cloud Services Delivery Models

-- Infrastructure as a Service (IaaS)– IaaS delivers the infrastructure like virtual-machine disk image library, block and file-based storage, firewalls, load balancers, IP addresses, virtual local area networks etc. E.g. DigitalOcean, Linode, Rackspace, Amazon Web Services (AWS), Cisco Metapod, Microsoft Azure.
+- Infrastructure as a Service (IaaS)– IaaS delivers the infrastructure like a virtual-machine disk-image library, block, and file-based storage, firewalls, load balancers, IP addresses, virtual local area networks, etc. E.g. DigitalOcean, Linode, Rackspace, Amazon Web Services (AWS), Cisco Metapod, Microsoft Azure.

-- Platform as a service (PaaS)– PaaS service model delivers you computing platforms which usually contains OS, programming language execution environment, DB and Web Server.
+- Platform as a service (PaaS)– PaaS service model delivers you computing platforms that usually contains OS, programming language execution environment, DB, and Web Server.
 E.g. AWS Elastic Beanstalk, Microsoft Azure.

 - Software as a Service (SaaS) – This service model offers admittance to application services installed at a server.
 E.g. Microsoft office365, Google docs, Gmail.